gohugoio/hugo/content/templates/shortcode-templates.md

 ## Creating Custom Shortcodes

 Hugo's built-in shortcodes cover many common, but not all, use cases.
 Luckily, Hugo provides the ability to easily create custom shortcodes to meet your website's needs.
-In this sense, you can think of shortcodes as the intermediary between [page and list templates][templatessection] and [basic content files][].
+In this sense, you can think of shortcodes as the intermediary between [page and list templates][templates] and [basic content files][].

 ### File Placement

-To create a shortcode, place an HTML template in the `layouts/shortcodes` directory of your [source organization][directorystructurepage].
+To create a shortcode, place an HTML template in the `layouts/shortcodes` directory of your [source organization][].
 Consider the file name carefully since the shortcode name will mirror that of the file but without the `.html` extension.
 For example, `layouts/shortcodes/myshortcode.html` will be called with either `{{</* myshortcode /*/>}}` or `{{%/* myshortcode /*/%}}` depending on the type of parameters you choose.

 ### Deciding on Shortcode and Parameter Type